GMKRAKEN23/Front-end-Project-CrazyMovie/README.md

 </div>

 ## Description
+This application is exclusively designed as a React web application and will not be expanded to include a desktop version!

 Here is the link to the project hosted on Vercel : [Crazy Movie App](https://front-end-project-crazy-movie.vercel.app/)

 The CrazyMovie app is a web app built with React that allows users to follow movie news and search for information about any movie.